HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 #### Graph-based browsing
 Operations such as panning and zooming can in general be applied to graph-based visualisations.

-In addition navidation can be performed following the edges that connect images.
+In addition navigation can be performed following the edges that connect images.

 #### Time-based browsing

-Time stamp infomationattached to images can be used arrange and visualise image collections.
+Time stamp infomation attached to images can be used to arrange and visualise image collections.
 Clearly if a collection is visualised based on temporal concepts, browsing should also be possible based on time.
 Often clustering-based, using representative images for clusters that correspond to certain time periods.